Company Name – Avanti Feeds Limited (Avanti)

 1. What is interesting about the stock?

 The company’s shrimp feed volumes have grown at an impressive CAGR of 39% since 2009 when it started production of the Pacific white leg shrimp (L.vannamei).
-It controls 45-50% market share due to its focus on R&D, having started research on L.vannamei in 2003, ahead of the competition.
-Company’s partnership with Thai Union (amongst the leading processors of seafood in the world) has facilitated implementation of technology to enhance Feed Conversion Ratio (FCR).
+It controls a ~50% market share due to its focus on R&D, having started research on L.vannamei in 2003, ahead of the competition.
+The company’s partnership with Thai Union (among the world's leading seafood processors) has facilitated the implementation of technology to enhance the Feed Conversion Ratio (FCR).
 FCR is a critical feed selection factor for shrimp farmers as it improves their marketable output thereby enhancing their profits.
 It measures the amount of feed needed to increase the weight of the shrimp by 1gm.
 As per experts, Avanti’s FCR is 1.2 FCR vs. 1.5 for the industry.

-Currently the company has 5 shrimp feed processing units with a per annum production capacity of 6,00,000 MT, focused on India, Bangladesh and Sri Lanka as its markets.
-Driving next stage of growth, Avanti formed a joint venture with Thai Union in 2015 for frozen shrimp processing and has set up 2 frozen shrimp processing units with production capacity of 22,000 MT per annum.
-This has enabled the company to enhance its geographical reach with customers for frozen shrimp in USA, Europe, Middle East, Korea, Japan and China.
+Currently, the company has 5 shrimp feed processing units with a per annum production capacity of 6,00,000 MT, focused on India, Bangladesh, and Sri Lanka as its markets.
+In the next stage of growth, Avanti formed a joint venture with Thai Union in 2015 for frozen shrimp processing and has set up 2 frozen shrimp processing units with a 22,000 MT per annum production capacity.
+This has enabled the company to enhance its geographical reach with customers for frozen shrimp in the USA, Europe, the Middle East, Korea, Japan, and China.

 Key competitive advantages of the Company are:

-New product segment – Frozen food segment well positioned to leverage Thai Union’s global distribution network.
+New product segment – Frozen food segment is well positioned to leverage Thai Union’s global distribution network.

-Farmer network – Avanti sustains its market leadership via quality product and technical assistance provided to over 16,000 farmers.
+Farmer network – Avanti sustains its market leadership via quality products and technical assistance provided to over 16,000 farmers.

 But in shrimp feed, it had to compete only with local producers who had a technology handicap.
-In frozen shrimp, it will have to compete with global players.
+Frozen shrimp, will have to compete with global players.
 Is the earlier success replicable?

-With 40% interest in the frozen food JV, Thai Union has a strong incentive to leverage the distribution network it has created over decades.
+With a 40% interest in the frozen food JV, Thai Union has a strong incentive to leverage the distribution network it has created over decades.
 Simultaneously, Avanti is well placed to work closely with its network of 16,000 farmers and thereby take advantage of farmer cost arbitrage.
 Fishing in India is a major industry in coastal states, employing over 25mn people in FY18.
-India has 8,129km of marine coastline, 3,827 fishing villages and 1,914 traditional fish landing centres.
-Cheap sourcing plus wide market reach could be a huge competitive advantage against leading seafood processing companies in the world, based in developed countries such as USA, Norway, Japan etc.
+India has 8,129km of marine coastline, 3,827 fishing villages, and 1,914 traditional fish landing centers.
+Cheap sourcing plus wide market reach could be a huge competitive advantage against leading seafood processing companies in the world, based in developed countries such as the USA, Norway, Japan, etc.

 2. Key Historical Financials